Information for Visiting Pet Owners

 You should bring any relevant insurance documentation, including a blank claims form.
 See ‘can I claim on my insurance’.
 If your pet is on a special diet or medication, please bring enough supplies for the duration of your pet’s stay with us. back to list

 On the day of admission you will see the referral vet who will discuss your pet’s surgery or treatment.
 They will discuss the case and obtain a clinical history and may take blood for tests.
-This will ensure that we have a complete overview of your pet’s condition and can address your questions and any concerns before your pet is admitted.
-On the rare occasion that the vet is caught up in an emergency procedure, information will be passed to a member of the team and the vet will contact you are soon as they are available. back to list
+This will ensure that we have a complete overview of your pet’s condition and can answer your questions and address any concerns before your pet is admitted.
+On the rare occasion that your vet is caught up in an emergency procedure, information will be passed via a member of the team and your vet will contact you are soon as they are available. back to list

-Once admitted to the hospital you pet will be taken to an individual kennel where he/she will stay before and after any treatment or surgery.
-Should you wish to see the kennels and hospital please make an appointment for a short guided tour prior to admission.
+Once admitted to the hospital you pet will be taken to an individual kennel or cat cage where he/she will stay before and after any treatment or surgery.
+Dogs and cats are kept in separate wards.
+Should you wish to see the kennels/cattery and hospital please make an appointment for a short guided tour prior to admission.
 This may not be possible at busy times or if your pet is being admitted as an emergency.back to list

 The vet will call you with updates and advise you of going home times.
 If you call to check on your pet's progress, please be aware that it is not always possible to speak to the vet in charge of your pet's case.
-He/she will return your call as soon as possible.
+Should they be unavailable, he/she will return your call as soon as possible.

-For dental cases, 90% of patients will go home the same day but this can vary.
+For dentistty cases, most patients will go home the same day but this can vary.

 Most other cases stay in overnight but you will be advised by phone and will be given an indication as to how long your pet may stay at the time of admission. back to list